Bulk EDI Splitter in SAP Integration Suite on BTP & PI/PO

-In this article, we will discuss the concept of EDI merging and splitting, EDI processing pipeline in B2B-add-on, how to configure EDI Separator/B2B Integration Cockpit to split bulk EDI messages.
+In this article, we will discuss the concept of EDI merging and splitting, EDI processing pipeline in B2B-add-on, and how to configure the EDI Separator/B2B Integration Cockpit to split bulk EDI messages.
+Moreover, the functionality of EDI Splitter in SAP Integration Suite on BTP (CPI/ BTP-IS)

 EDI (Electronic Data Interchanges) is a global standard that is used to communicate business transactions like sales orders, invoices, etc. between business partners.
 When the volume of transactions is high, usually multiple EDI messages (transactions) are bundled together as one message before being transmitted to a business partner.
 The EDI message receiver needs to split the bulk EDI message into individual transactions before processing them.